 As of July 1, 2014, the application process is open, with the following changes:

 Applications will only be accepted with an active Washington state NAC license and completion of all required pre-requisites as listed.
 If you have questions regarding the pre-requisites please contact the Counseling and Advising Department at 253-589-5548.

 Students must have a high school diploma or equvialency, and they must receive a grade of B or higher in the following required prerequisite courses:

-The Practical Nursing (PN) certificate program at Clover Park Technical College prepares graduates for entry into the nursing profession as a practical nurse and work under the direction of a licensed registered nurse, licensed physician or dentist.
-The program is offered at Clover Park Technical College campus.
+The Practical Nursing (PN) certificate program at Clover Park Technical College prepares graduates for entry into the nursing profession as a practical nurse and to work under the direction of a licensed registered nurse, licensed physician or dentist.

 Approx. # of Quarters: 4